 (Notice a theme of realistic characters who overcome struggles?)

 COMMITTING TO OUR TEAM

 If you choose us, expect to work on two rounds of feedback.
 The first round will focus on the big picture (your overall dance routine) and will likely involve some global changes.
 The second round will include intensive line edits (fine tuning your moves) on your book.
 This is a team effort.
+We value Skype meetings during the editorial process because it helps us better understand your vision for your story and to communicate our ideas.
 If you’re looking for a mentor to help you clean up an almost-there manuscript, someone else will be a better coach for you.